A deeper, more accurate understanding of autistic women

 Enhancing Life for Autistic Individuals

-Advocacy and Allyship: How Non-Autistic People Can Support and Advocate for Autistic Individuals
+Advocacy and Allyship: How Non-Autistic People Can Support Autistic Individuals

 About the Author

-Julie Bjelland, LMFT, a Licensed Psychotherapist and founder of Sensitive Empowerment.
-I specialize in working with highly sensitive and autistic women.
-After learning I was autistic later in life, my understanding of myself and my work transformed.
-I’m passionate about helping women change a lifelong narrative of feeling flawed to one of understanding, self compassion and authentic liberation.
+After learning she was autistic as an adult, Julie’s understanding of herself and her work transformed.
+She is passionate about helping women shift a lifelong narrative of feeling flawed into one of understanding, self-compassion, and authentic liberation.

-Includes Unlimited Access to Future Research & Updates
+Includes Unlimited Access to Future Research and Updates

 $99